quailyquaily/quaily-docs/docs/writer/obsidian-plugin.md

 Combined with Obsidian's powerful Markdown editing capabilities, Quaily's Obsidian plugin can help you better manage your posts.

+About this plugin's usage, please refer to "[📝 Write with Favorite Editor and Publish to Quaily](https://quaily.com/blog/p/write-with-favorite-editor-and-publish-to-quaily)".

 ## Installing the Plugin

 Quaily's Obsidian plugin can be found in the Obsidian community plugin list.
 You can install it directly from there.